hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-07-16-security-redis-cache-exposed/index.md

 Public posts rendered by Mastodon in the affected period.
 Other non-critical information like emojis, blocked IPs, status counts, and other normally public information of the instance.

 We do not have sufficient monitoring to confirm precisely when the compromise occurred.
 We also have no confirmation if any of the above data was actually sent to a third party, but since the information was available to them, we assume the data was compromised.
-Fortunately, this particular Redis cache expires information after 10 minutes, so the window of opportunity for any particular chunk of information was small.

-Finally, during the attack, the Redis cache put itself in a defensive read only mode.
-Because no new data could be written to the cache, after the Redis server flipped read-only, all data still present in the cache expired ten minutes thereafter.
+But since the adversary turned on read-replica mode disabling writes, and Mastodon's cache having a time to live of 10 minutes, it would have severely limited the amount of information leaked in this period

 ## Timeline